ztobing/is-final-project/README.md

 You only need to run `npm install` once.
 React will automatically open a browser window for you directly to the page.

 A demo video can be found on [s.zef.sh/isvideo](https://s.zef.sh/isvideo)

+# References
+This project would be impossible without the help of this article [https://www.datacamp.com/community/tutorials/recommender-systems-python](https://www.datacamp.com/community/tutorials/recommender-systems-python).